Sarà quel che sarà

 "Sarà quel che sarà" is a 1983 Italian song composed by Maurizio Fabrizio and Roberto Ferri and performed by Tiziana Rivale.

 This song won the 33rd edition of the Sanremo Music Festival.
 The victory was so unexpected that Rivale did not yet had an album ready for release and her record company WEA had produced only 3,000 copies of the single.

-The song has been described as "composed entirely with innovative synthetic textures that highlight Caribbean-tinged verses, theat explodes into an anthem-style chorus, whose epic tones emerge through martial rhythms and the clever use of electric guitar".
+The song has been described as "composed entirely with innovative synthetic textures that highlight Caribbean-tinged verses, that explodes into an anthem-style chorus, whose epic tones emerge through martial rhythms and the clever use of electric guitar".